Tin Toxicity

 The symptoms of tin toxicity are in direct correlation to a lack of the healthy minerals they replace.
 Toxic elements, like tin, replace nutrient minerals in enzyme binding sites.
 When this occurs, the metals inhibit, over-stimulate, and otherwise alter thousands of enzymes.
 An affected enzyme may operate at 5% of normal activity.
 This may contribute to many health conditions.
 Toxic metals may also simply deposit in many sites, causing local irritation and other toxic effects.

-Health Conditions Caused by Tin
+Health Conditions Caused by Tin Toxicity

 The main problem with tin is that it causes fatigue.
 Tin destroys the charge on the outside of your mitochondria – your cell’s powerhouses that make your body’s energy.
 If there is no charge on the outside of the mitochondria, they cannot make adequate levels of energy.
-Tin toxicity is one of the major players in chronic fatigue syndrome
+Tin toxicity is one of the major players in chronic fatigue syndrome.

 A primary concern with tin is that overexposure may damage the nervous system and cause psychomotor disturbances (6).
 It’s also believed that tin affects impairs brain function by interfering with neurotransmitters.
 (1)